M5-sich/cs3503-a2-michael-sich/README.md

 I acknowledge that my current implementation may be inefficient and could have high cyclomatic complexity.
 However, this approach was intentional — it allowed me to gain better clarity on the logic of number conversions, file parsing, and representation systems (such as sign magnitude, one’s complement, and two’s complement).

-Even though the solutions might not be optimized, they reflect my learning process and helped me understand conversions and representations at a deeper level.
+Even though the solutions might not be optimized, they helped me understand conversions and representations at a deeper level.